victoriamanicom/FP-Group1/README.md

 ---------------
 * To push the project further into Scenario 3 by including the ANPR observations linked to the suspect's vehicle details to find out their recent vehicle locations.
 * To Push the project into Scenario 2 by using cell tower location data, ANPR observations and financial transactions to find out who was in a certain location at given times.
-*

 ### Final Words and Acknowledgements ###
-Without the guidance of Piers Barber and Jordan Harrison this project wouldn't of been possible, along with our team members:
+Without the guidance of Piers Barber and Jordan Harrison this project would not have been possible, along with our team members:

 * Eva Bullman
 * Sebastian Hook